Taman Selatan LRT station

-The Taman Selatan LRT station is a light rapid transit (LRT) station that serves the suburb of Klang in Selangor, Malaysia.
+The Taman Selatan LRT station is a light rapid transit (LRT) station located in Taman Selatan, Klang in Selangor, Malaysia.
 It is as one of the stations on the Shah Alam line.
-The station is an elevated rapid transit station in Taman Selatan, Klang, Selangor, Malaysia, forming part of the Klang Valley Integrated Transit System.
+The station is an elevated station, forming part of the Klang Valley Integrated Transit System.

-History

 This is the twenty-first station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.
+It has facilities such as kiosks, restrooms, escalators, elevators, taxi stands, and feeder buses.

+From April to June 2026, this station was briefly renamed to Hospital Tengku Ampuan Rahimah; however, it was reverted back to its original name.